HoldenErnest/ListServer/notes.md

 - Server side in.read buffer was only so big, so I had to loop the data to get chunks.
 (Figured this would eventually be the case)
 - I still need to handle exceptions client side however.
 Failed saves might result in a red notification (detailed error report on hover?)
 - I go sleep now
+- I worked on getting reading to work.
+I had to mess around with `async functions`.
+If a method contains `await` it MUST be async, you dont need async calls to have await unless you care about its return value.
+- Reading, Writing, and Login all work pretty well and are implimented into the client pretty much seamlessly
+- If reading a list from the server doesnt work it will just grab it from a local copy which it stores with every write attempt.
+(WARNING) Obviously you cant write to it yet offline since it will currently prioritize the servers copy, maybe I should impliment a date of write with the metadata.